 If you have a restaurant and a restaurant website to go with it, you might want to read this article.
-We have covered a lot of topics on this website already but have decided to focus a bit more on specific types of websites in a number of posts to come.
-This one will be about what you need to keep in mind when planning or building your restaurant website and is focused on both restaurant owners and web development agencies.
+We have covered a lot of topics on this website already, but we’ve decided to focus a bit more on specific types of websites in a number of posts.
+In this post, we discuss what you need to keep in mind when planning or building your restaurant website and is for both restaurant owners and web development agencies.

 First things first: what needs to be on your restaurant website?